christopher gerteis

 Research interests

 His research focuses on the social and cultural history of Japan since the nineteenth century.
 His work emphasizes how class, gender, and generation shaped the formation of political consciousness and collective identity.
 His major publications include Gender Struggles: Wage-Earning Women and Male-Dominated Unions in Postwar Japan (Harvard, 2010), which won Second Prize in the European Association for Japanese Studies Book Award, and Mobilizing Japanese Youth: The Cold War and the Making of the Sixties Generation (Cornell, 2021), which received the SOAS Best Book Award in 2022.
-His next book, 戦後青年と過激主義―冷戦下の政治意識 [Postwar Youth and Radicalism: Political Consciousness during the Cold War], is in press with the University of Tokyo Press and scheduled for publication in 2026.
+His next book, 『日本の冷戦世代――青年政治意識の形成と分裂』 [Japan's Cold War Generation: The Formation and Fragmentation of Youth Political Consciousness], a substantially revised and expanded Japanese-language edition of Mobilizing Japanese Youth, is forthcoming from the University of Tokyo Press in 2026.

-His recent work includes the article 「選択的記憶と戦略的忘却:日本における歴史の商品化と産業遺産」 [Selective Memory and Strategic Forgetting: The Commodification of History and Industrial Heritage in Japan], published in the 『東洋文化研究所紀要』 [Bulletin of the Institute of Oriental Culture] (vol. 186, 2024).
-This line of research builds on his role as co-PI of the Hashima XR Project, which was to recreate the Hashima coal mining community (Gunkanjima) through Extended Reality technologies.
-Further publications on this project are forthcoming.
+His recent work includes the article 「選択的記憶と戦略的忘却:日本における歴史の商品化と産業遺産」 ["Selective Memory and Strategic Forgetting: The Commodification of History and Industrial Heritage in Japan"], published in the 『東洋文化研究所紀要』 [Bulletin of the Institute of Oriental Culture] (vol. 186, 2024).
+This line of research builds on his role as co-PI of the Hashima XR Project, which used video-game design tools to reconstruct the mid-twentieth-century coal-mining community of Hashima (Gunkanjima), centering everyday experience while holding open histories of wartime coerced labor that official heritage narratives exclude.
+Its successor public resource, Simulating Silence, extends this work for educators and heritage professionals.

 His book-in-progress, A Brief History of Japanese Imperialism, responds to an institutional legacy of imperialist historiography by situating the Japanese empire as constitutive of modern state formation rather than as an aberration or reactive policy.
 The project foregrounds settler colonialism, transregional labor, and administrative logics that linked domestic reform to colonial governance, emphasizing the recursive "scaled repetition" of imperial techniques across domestic and colonial spaces.

-Alongside this, he is developing new work in the computational humanities.
+Alongside this, he is developing new work in the computational humanities, including the article "Writing Against the Machine: Computational Authorship and Historical Writing" (History, 2026).
 He publishes Past Meets Pixel @ Substack, exploring the intersection of history and video games, and Japanese Modernity @ Substack, focusing on historiography, memory, and global contexts.
 Both platforms foster collaborations among scholars, developers, and educators in rethinking how historical knowledge is produced and shared.
+He has also advised on historical film and television, including 47 Ronin (Universal, 2013), and comments on Japanese affairs for outlets including the BBC and the New York Times.

 Research awards and fellowships